substrate-system/crypt/README.md

 Generate a new cryptographic keypair, by default `ed25519`.

 **Ed25519 keys**: Output is a JSON string of `{ publicKey, privateKey }` to stdout.
-Private keys are in JWK format.
+By default (`-f raw`), the public key is in multikey format and the private key is a base64url-encoded seed.
+Use `-f jwk` for JWK format.
 If `-o` is specified, the private key is written to the file and only the public key is printed to stdout.

 **RSA keys**: Requires `-o` option to specify output file for the private key (in PKCS#8 PEM format), unless using `-f jwk` which outputs both keys as